Kotlin/KEEP/notes/value-classes.md

 > The similar syntactic option is chosen by Swift, whose structs are likewise immutable value types.
 Swift has `var` (mutable) and `let` (immutable) properties and uses `var` to denote properties of structs that can be mutated to get the new value of the struct.
 This Swift’s feature is the main inspiration for looking into the similar syntactic feature in Kotlin.

 On the surface, this looks like a stretch for the usual meaning of `var` property, but if you take a closer look at the example of how those mutable properties are updated in the source code (just like mutable `var` properties of mutable classes), then this does not look like a stretch anymore.

+> The corresponding issue for convenient update convention for immutable value classes is [KT-44653](https://youtrack.jetbrains.com/issue/KT-44653).

 ### Compiling mutable properties on JVM